About Us

 Past projects:

 NEST is funded by the National Science Foundation's EPSCoR program.
-Consortium partners include: NH EPSCoR, ME EPSCoR, RI EPSCoR, University of New Hampshire, University of Maine, the University of Rhode Island, Rhode Island School of Design, Keene State College, University of Southern Maine, College of the Atlantic, University of New England, Great Bay Community College, Plymouth State University, and Keene State College.
+Consortium partners include: NH EPSCoR, ME EPSCoR, RI EPSCoR, University of New Hampshire, University of Maine, University of Vermont, Alabama A&M University, the University of Rhode Island, Rhode Island School of Design, Keene State College, University of Southern Maine, College of the Atlantic, University of New England, Great Bay Community College, Plymouth State University, Keene State College, and Dartmouth College.